-State Farm is the largest personal auto insurer in the U.S., with more than 16% market share.
-With local agents to assist you when you need a helping hand, State Farm could be a good choice for Arizona drivers who prefer to do business face-to-face.
+State Farm topped our charts, ranking second in both Bankrate Score and J.D. power score.
+As the largest personal auto insurer in the U.S., State Farm commands more than 16% of market share.
+With local agents to assist you when you need a helping hand, State Farm may be a good choice for Arizona drivers who prefer to do business face-to-face.

 State Farm’s personal auto insurance policy is relatively broad, with only a few options for customization.
 However, the company does offer two safe driving programs, Steer Clear for teens and Drive Safe & Save for adults, which could help you and your family learn safer driving habits and earn a discount at the same time.